mortygrun/milestone5/README.md

 # Milestone 5
-This repository contains a script ```sample.sh``` that counts the occurrences of the word 'de' on the Dutch Rijksuniversiteit Groningen wikipedia.
+This repository contains a script ```de_counter.sh``` that counts the occurrences of the word 'de' on the Dutch Rijksuniversiteit Groningen wikipedia.

 ## Important